RANGE MYSTERIES

 The Ballad of the Cascades

-The peaks are white, the woods are deep, A lovely place to fall asleep.
-Come see the lake, so cold and blue, And let the mountains swallow you.
-The trail is long, the path is steep, Promises the forest keeps.
-Don't turn around, don't be afraid, A perfect, final campsite's made.
-So pack your gear and say goodbye, Beneath a cold and empty sky.
-Come to the Cascades, dark and grand, And never leave this lonely land.
+Oh the peaks are white and the woods run deep, Such a lovely place to spend a week.
+Come and see the lakes, so vast and blue, And let the mountains swallow you.
+Oh the trails are many and the flowers so sweet, All promises made that which the forest keeps.
+So do not turn around and do not be afraid, There is a perfect and warm camp to be made.
+So pack up all your gear and say goodbye, To those daily worries and the fog-choked sky.
+Come to the North Cascades, so wild and grand, And never leave this wonderland.

 REMEMBER THE STORIES